-- 1. Place the STG on a stable surface, where the air can circulate freely and the STG is not exposed to direct sunlight. - 2.
-Connect the external power supply to the STG. - 3.
-Connect the external power supply to the power outlet. - 4.
+Place the STG on a stable surface, where the air can circulate freely and the STG is not exposed to direct sunlight.

+Connect the external power supply to the STG.

+Connect the external power supply to the power outlet.

 Connect the USB connector to the USB port of the computer.
+The computer connection is necessary for programming the STG, but not for operating it (except in Batch mode).

+Connect the device to ground.
+Please use a 4 mm connector, standard common jack.

-The computer connection is necessary for programming the STG, but not for operating it (except in Batch mode). - 5.
-Connect the + and plugs of the required output channels with 2 mm plug cables to the stimulating electrodes.
-Connect the appropriate ground to the ground input of the stimulation setup, for example, to the ground input of the MEA1060 amplifier.
-Current and voltage driven stimulation is generated from the same outputs. - 6.
-(Optional) Connect the required Trigger In inputs with BNC cables to instruments that produce TTL signals for triggering the STG. - 7.
-(Optional) Connect the required Sync Out outputs with BNC cables to following instruments that you want to be triggered by TTL signals from the STG, for example to one of the 16 digital inputs of the MC_Card or of an USB based data acquisition device. - 8.
+Connect the catheter to the Stimulus IN / Raw data OUT connector of the STG3008-FA.

+(Optional) Connect the required Trigger In input with BNC cables to instruments that produce TTL signals for triggering the STG.

+(Optional) Connect the Sync Out output with BNC cables to following instruments that you want to be triggered by TTL signals from the STG, for example to one of the 16 digital inputs of the MC_Card, or of an USB based data acquisition.

 Switch the STG on by pressing the toggle switch on the rear panel.

+Illustration of the STG3008-FA front and rear panel with connectors

+STG3008-FA Front Panel

+STG3008-FA Rear Panel

-STG 4002 Front Panel
+STG3008-FA Front Panel

-STG 4002 Rear Panel
+STG3008-FA Rear Panel